photoview/photoview.github.io/src/docs/usage-nextcloud.md

 ---
-title: Using with Nextcloud
+title: Using with Nextcloud/Owncloud
 group: Usage
 ---

 Photoview can be configured to grab media from [Nextcloud](https://nextcloud.com/).

-## Locating Nextcloud files on the filesystem
+## Locating Nextcloud/Owncloud files on the filesystem

-All files uploaded to Nextcloud are located in the folder called `data/` at the location where Nextcloud is installed.
+All files uploaded to Nextcloud/Owncloud are located in the folder called `data/` at the location where Nextcloud/Owncloud is installed.
-Inside that folder you will find another folder for each Nextcloud user.
+Inside that folder you will find another folder for each Nextcloud/Owncloud user.
 All files uploaded by a user is located inside their respective folders.

-Now find the path to where your Nextcloud media is located, and copy it as we will need it later.
+Now find the path to where your Nextcloud/Owncloud media is located, and copy it as we will need it later.
 The path could look somthing like this:

     ~/nextcloud/data/example_user/files/Photos